loliksamuel/DP_Publish_Subscribe/README.md

 # DP_Publish_Subscribe
-Design pattern publish subscribe(also known as Observer or Listener) What is topic based Publish-Subscribe (Pub-Sub) design pattern?
+What is ign pattern publish subscribe(also known as Observer or Listener)?

 Publishers are the entities who create/publish a message on a topic.
 Subscribers are the entities who subscribe to messages on a topic.